isomerpages/moe-methodistgirlssch/_admissions/Awards and Scholarships/MGS Special Awards and Scholarships.md

 **(A) GCE O-Level**

-Given to the second best performing student in the GCE O-Level cohort.
+Presented to the second best performing student in the GCE O-Level cohort.

 **(B) Integrated Programme**

-Given to the second best performing student in the Year Four Integrated Programme cohort.
+Presented to the second best performing student in the Year Four Integrated Programme cohort.

 ## Mary Nind Bursary Award